bajibpathan/pt-musthave-series/course-index.md

 ## Module 4: Performance Testing Core Concepts

 - What is Performance Testing
-- Why do we need to Performance Testing?
+- Why do we need it?
-- When do we need to do?
+- When do we need to do it?
+- Performance Testing Benefits
-- Can we do Manual Performance Testing?
+- Can we do it manually??
 - Types of Performance Testing
 - PTLC
 - Performance Testing Phases and important activities